Roy Walker (comedian)

-Robert "Roy" Walker (born 31 July 1940) is a Northern Irish television personality and comedian, who worked for many years as both a television presenter and comedy actor.
+Robert "Roy" Walker (born 31 July 1940) is a television personality and comedian from Northern Ireland, who worked for many years as both a television presenter and comedy actor.
 He is best known as the original host of the game show Catchphrase between 1986 and 1999, and as one of the stars of the comedy showcase The Comedians.

 Early life

 Born in Belfast, as a teenager Walker performed in the Francis Longford Choir, then worked as a riveter in the Harland and Wolff shipyard.
-He was the Ireland champion hammer thrower for three years, and represented them internationally.
+He was the Ireland champion hammer thrower for three years, and represented Ireland internationally.
 He spent a short time as a comedy partner of James Young before serving seven years in the British Army.

 Walker first started work aged 12.
 By the end of the 1960s, he was running a pawn shop whilst working in the evenings as the compère at the Talk of the Town club in Belfast.
-The Troubles, a continuing threat of violence between political groups in Northern Ireland, was ongoing at this time.
+By the late 1960s the political conflict known as The Troubles had reignited in Northern Ireland, annd especially in Belfast.
 Though Walker was a Protestant and a Unionist, he was confronted by two men, who claimed his wife was a Catholic.
 They threatened him at gunpoint and gave him 24 hours' notice to close the shop.
 Walker complied, and the shop was destroyed.
 He decided to leave Northern Ireland and work in England, touring as a professional comedian, in working men's clubs and cabaret.